 5 Steps to Crossing Open Source Adoption Hurdles

-There are primarily four areas where organizations must focus to address the challenges for seamless adoption.
+There are primarily five areas where organizations must focus to address the challenges for seamless adoption.

 - Follow an architecture-first approach